EMV Chip Card vs Magnetic Stripe Card

 When dealing with payment systems, you will probably come across terms like EMV and magnetic strip.
 However, not many people are familiar with these terms.
 It leaves a lot of questions when you look at it, but a little research will provide clarity.
 If you want to protect your business and ensure the security of your customers’ data, you will need to understand what Swipe and Smart card Payments are about.

-Many people wonder what makes chip cards better than magnetic ones.
+Many people wonder what makes EMV chip cards better than magnetic ones.
 However, you can only truly decide if you understand what each payment system is and the effect of using them.
 It is essential that you know the difference between the two as their differences go beyond the way customers use these cards.

 Magstripe Card Technology